 Benjamin A. Gilman International Scholarship Program

-Provides awards for US undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
-Based on financial need.
-Sponsored by the US Department of State Bureau of Educational and Cultural Affairs.
-Online application and certification from the student's study abroad and financial aid advisor. http://www.iie.org/en/Programs/Gilman-Scholarship-Program/Application-Process
+This provides offers for US undergraduate students who are receiving federal Pell Grant funding at a 2-year or 4-year college or university to participate in study abroad programs worldwide.
+The scholarships are based on financial need and sponsored by the US Department of State Bureau of Educational and Cultural Affairs.
+More information and applications are available from IIE - the Institute of International Education.

 Requirements: Must receive the Pell Grant.
 The student's chosen program must meet the Gilman Program's eligibility criteria.